Melanin: Genetic disorders and disease states

 There are approximately nine types of oculocutaneous albinism, which is mostly an autosomal recessive disorder.
 Certain ethnicities have higher incidences of different forms.
 For example, the most common type, called oculocutaneous albinism type 2 (OCA2), is especially frequent among people of black African descent and white Europeans.
 People with OCA2 usually have fair skin, but are often not as pale as OCA1.
 They (OCA2 or OCA1? see comments in History) have pale blonde to golden, strawberry blonde, or even brown hair, and most commonly blue eyes.
 98.7–100% of modern Europeans are carriers of the derived allele SLC24A5, a known cause of nonsyndromic oculocutaneous albinism.
 It is an autosomal recessive disorder characterized by a congenital reduction or absence of melanin pigment in the skin, hair, and eyes.
-The estimated frequency of OCA2 among African-Americans is 1 in 10,000, which contrasts with a frequency of 1 in 36,000 in white Americans.
+The estimated frequency of OCA2 among African-Americans is 1 in 10,000, which contrasts with a frequency of 1 in 36,000 in European Americans.
 In some African nations, the frequency of the disorder is even higher, ranging from 1 in 2,000 to 1 in 5,000.
 Another form of Albinism, the "yellow oculocutaneous albinism", appears to be more prevalent among the Amish, who are of primarily Swiss and German ancestry.
 People with this IB variant of the disorder commonly have white hair and skin at birth, but rapidly develop normal skin pigmentation in infancy.

 Ocular albinism affects not only eye pigmentation but visual acuity, as well.
 People with albinism typically test poorly, within the 20/60 to 20/400 range.
 In addition, two forms of albinism, with approximately 1 in 2,700 most prevalent among people of Puerto Rican origin, are associated with mortality beyond melanoma-related deaths.

 The connection between albinism and deafness is well known, though poorly understood.
 In his 1859 treatise On the Origin of Species, Charles Darwin observed that "cats which are entirely white and have blue eyes are generally deaf".
 In humans, hypopigmentation and deafness occur together in the rare Waardenburg's syndrome, predominantly observed among the Hopi in North America.
 The incidence of albinism in Hopi Indians has been estimated as approximately 1 in 200 individuals.
 Similar patterns of albinism and deafness have been found in other mammals, including dogs and rodents.
 However, a lack of melanin per se does not appear to be directly responsible for deafness associated with hypopigmentation, as most individuals lacking the enzymes required to synthesize melanin have normal auditory function.
-Instead, the absence of melanocytes in the stria vascularis of the inner ear results in cochlear impairment, though why this is, is not fully understood.
+Instead, the absence of melanocytes in the stria vascularis of the inner ear results in cochlear impairment, though the reasons for this are not fully understood.